 Conclusion

 Big Eyes proves Tim Burton can still make films for an adult audience.
-If only he continued down that path in the years that would come.
+If only he had continued down that path in the years that would come.

 7. Pee-Wee’s Big Adventure (1985)